 - Use your technology.
 Whether it’s putting pictures up on the screen throughout the sermon or using videos during transition times, changing the visuals of what kids look at helps them re-engage.
 It’s also a great way to have a little fun with your families!
 On-screen games make the perfect countdown to the beginning of a service or a really fun introduction element in a family worship service.

 - Be patient and give grace.
-2020 has been a tough year for all of us.
-And family worship services might be new to your families, your team, and your staff.
-Be patient when trying new ideas in family worship, and give your parents, your pastor, and yourself a lot of grace as you experiment with a new format for Sunday mornings.
+Family worship services might be new to your families, your team, and your staff.
+Be patient when trying new ideas in family worship, and give your parents, your pastor, and yourself a lot of grace as you experiment with this new format for Sunday mornings.
 It will take time for everyone to adjust and embrace this incredible opportunity for families to worship together.

 Want to dive deeper into these ideas and learn how to practically apply them to your ministry?
 Consider registering for our online ministry training all about including, not just occupying, kids in a family service!
 Learn more here.